-The Knights of the Golden Circle is a notorious secret society you probably never heard of it.
+The Knights of the Golden Circle was a notorious secret society you may have never heard of.
 In 1861, a history of the K.G.C. was published stating the Southern Rights movement began in 1834, although the first charter for a K.G.C. “castle” (their name for a lodge) was in 1854.
 I suggest watching The Conspirator, a film produced by Robert Redford a few years ago.
 I much prefer it to Steven Spielberg’s Lincoln.